 - PDU Set Importance, which identifies the relative importance of a PDU Set compared to other PDU Sets within a QoS Flow.

 The NG-RAN may use the PDU Set Importance within a QoS Flow for PDU Set level packet discarding in presence of congestion.

-Editor's note: Whether and how PDU Set Importance can span across QoS Flows is FFS.